Tristar Gym

 The Firas Zahabi era

-Tristar Gym was founded in 1986 in Montreal, Quebec.
+Tristar Gym was founded in 1986 in Montreal, Quebec as a traditional martial-arts academy.
 The defining transition came in the early 2000s when Firas Zahabi took over as head coach and partnered with a young Georges St-Pierre during his climb to the UFC welterweight title.

 The Zahabi-GSP partnership became the most-decorated coach-fighter relationship in MMA history.
-GSP's nine-defense welterweight reign, his two-division title, and his late-career return to win the middleweight title at UFC 217 all happened under Zahabi's guidance.
+GSP's nine-defense welterweight reign (2008–2013), his two-division title (UFC 217 middleweight title in 2017), and his late-career return all happened under Zahabi's guidance.

 The sports science integration